-1° Amendment - Insert or Add

-I move to create a president appointed committee to study the Clay Pigeon habitat.

-Your intent

-I want it to be a committee of three.

-You need to move to amend

-I move to amend by inserting "of 3 members" after the word "committee".

-If the amendment is adopted the main motion will read

-I move to create a president appointed committee of 3 members to study the Clay Pigeon habitat.
+1° Amendment - Insert or Add Original Main Motion I move to create a president appointed committee to study the Clay Pigeon habitat.
+Your prefer I want it to be a committee of three.
+You need to move to amend I move to amend by inserting "of 3 members" after the word "committee".
+If the amendment is adopted the main motion will read I move to create a president appointed committee of 3 members to study the Clay Pigeon habitat.